Skip to content

 Why should we ratify these amendments?

 Read more about United Women in Faith support for regionalization on our General Conference blog.
-The Commission on the Status and Role of Women shares the arguments for the amendments to paragraph 4 on their website, where they also encourage your support.
-Check out the statement from the General Commission on Religion and Race on how its legislation works for justice and inclusion.
+The Commission on the Status and Role of Women shares the arguments for the amendments to paragraph 4 on their website, and likewise the General Commission on Religion and Race shares more info on paragraph 5.
 And the General Board of Church and Society shares their goals for their legislation in a quick online course.

 How can we ratify these amendments?

-- Vote at annual conference.
+1. Vote at annual conference.
 Each local church is granted an equal number of lay members and clergy as voting members of the annual conference.
 Be sure your church has its allotted lay representatives.
 If your church has a vacancy in that position, volunteer to fill it!
 (Many local churches cover the costs for clergy and lay members to attend annual conference.)
 In addition, almost all annual conferences need lay equalization members to help ensure there are equal numbers of lay people voting as clergy at the session.
 Annual conferences usually ask for volunteers around March, so check your United Methodist conference website, and be sure to sign up for conference and district newsletters.
-E-mail your district superintendent’s office today and let them know you’re interested in serving as a lay equalization member.
+Check your rules in your conference’s latest journal for your conference’s equalization formula to see who serves as lay equalization by office—if you serve on a conference committee, you may already have a seat!
+E-mail your district superintendents’ offices today and let them know you’re interested in serving as lay equalization members.

-- Make sure our United Women in Faith conference president is at annual conference.
-She isa voting member by office, as stated in the Book of Discipline.
+2. Make sure your United Women in Faith conference president is at annual conference.
+She is a voting member by office, as stated in the Book of Discipline.

 Cover photo by Larry McCormick for United Methodist News.